 Download 6039K14, a support rail for a 3/4″ shaft, from www.mcmaster.com to follow along.
 Select the 3-D STEP as the file type.

-After opening the file, SolidWorks will prompt to run import diagnostics, select Yes.
-This file does not contain any errors, exit out of import diagnostics.
+After opening the file, SolidWorks will prompt you to run import diagnostics, select Yes.
+This file does not contain any errors or exits out of import diagnostics.

 The link to the step file can be broken, right click on the part reference and select “Dissolve Feature”

-SolidWorks has the option to recognize features, enable featureworks from the SolidWorks add-Ins. right click on Imported1 and select “FeatureWorks” – “Recognize features”.
+SolidWorks has the option to recognize features and enable FeatureWorks from the SolidWorks add-Ins. right click on Imported1 and select “FeatureWorks” – “Recognize features”.

 Recognition can be set to automatic, for this tutorial the interactive option will be used.
-When using the recognize feature, select the features in the reverse order to which you would model.
-Set the Feature type from the drop down, select the entities and click recognize to complete recognition of a feature.
+When using the recognized feature, select the features in the reverse order to which you would model.
+Set the Feature type from the drop-down, select the entities, and click recognize to complete the recognition of a feature.
 In the example below, all of the Feature Types are “Standard features”.